-For example, if $\mathcal{W}$ is the class of Lipschitz continuous functions on $\R$ with Lipschitz constant not greater than $1$ and if $\mu$ and $\nu$ have first moments, then $d_\W(\mu,\nu)$ is the \textit{Wasserstein distance} of $\mu$ and $\nu$.
+For example, if $\mathcal{W}$ is the class of Lipschitz continuous functions on $\R$ with Lipschitz constant not greater than $1$ and if $\mu$ and $\nu$ both have first moments, then $d_\W(\mu,\nu)$ is the \textit{Wasserstein distance} between $\mu$ and $\nu$.
 On the other hand, if $\K$ is the class of functions $h_z:=1_{(-\infty,z]}$, $z\in\R$, then we obtain the \textit{Kolmogorov distance}